LabForComputationalVision/pooling-windows/README.md

 3. These windows have only been used on the output of plenoptic's steerable pyramid (as described above) and images.
 Any other use-case will probably require some modification.
+4. `PoolingWindows` has a variety of helper methods to help understand what it's doing, including several that create plots.
+For example `pw.plot_windows()` will create contour plots showing the windows at each eccentricity and a small number of angles, and `pw.plot_window_areas()` will show the area of the windows (in pixels or degrees) in each eccentricity ring.
+They should all have complete docstrings, so you are encouraged to explore.

 ## Code structure